sanjeevkomma/DevOps/Kubernetes.md

 * Environment variable ( for ex : SERVICE_NAME_SERVICE_HOST ) for each Service ( for ex : SERVICE_NAME ) will be created by Kubernetes automatically when we launch up new POD
 * When we launch up new POD, all the existing service information is made available to Pod as Environment variable
 * Every micro-service is treated as "Service" in Kubernetes Cluster
+* YAML file is the example of Declarative Way
+* Environment Variable helps Micro services communication
+* Each micro-service has its own Environment Variable, which helps for Micro services communication
+* Config Map is that where we have Centralized Configuration

 # Features
 * Auto scaling --- can scale up / down the containers
-* Service Discovery --- It helps microservice to find another microservice
+* Service Discovery --- It helps microservice to find another microservice using Environment Variable ( default Environment Variable / custom Environment Variable )
 * Load balancer --- distribute load among containers ( instances of micro service )
 * Self healing ---
 * Zero downtime deployments --- release new version without downtime
+* Config Map = Centralized Configuration

 # Terminology